Kaanfurkanc/Kaanfurkanc/README.md

-- 🌱 I’m currently learning : .NET, C++, and Python.
+- 🌱 I’m currently learning : AI, C++, and Python.
 - 📫 Send an email : <a href="kaanfurkancakiroglu@gmail.com">kaanfurkancakiroglu@gmail.com</a>

 ### Reach out to me